ActiveWorkspaceExtensions/AW-Docs/docs/Environment-Setup/Environment-Setup.md

 code .
 ```

+!!! tip
->**Tip:** You can open files or folders directly from the command line.
+    You can open files or folders directly from the command line.
 The period '.' refers to the current folder, therefore VS Code will start and open the `Hello` folder.

 From the File Explorer tool bar, press the New File button: